SUPPORTING YOU THROUGH CHILD SUPPORT DECISIONS AND MODIFICATIONS

 Wendy Alton also mediates child support cases.
 Often when she serves as a certified neutral mediator, the parties do not want to hire attorneys because they want to keep their costs low.
 In child support mediation, Wendy Alton empowers both parties to come to agreements on things like effective date, tax exemptions, payment methods, etc. She is adept at explaining every option so people can make informed decisions.

 If you have questions about child support or modifications, contact Wendy online or call 734-673-3567.
-Discuss your child support issues directly with Child Support Attorney Wendy Alton in a confidential, no-cost consultation.
+Discuss your child support issues directly with Family Law Attorney Wendy Alton in a confidential, no-cost consultation.